hanfak/topics-to-learn/career/how-to-get-into-junior-dev-position.md

 - Learn the basics of a language
   - variables (creating, updating, types), decisions, looping, methods
   - comments, maths statements, printing output
-  - Input from terminal, handle strings
+  - Input from terminal, handle strings, regex
   - Files - reading, writing
-  - Lists and maps
+  - arrays, Lists and maps
   - Use libray methods that come with language, read documentation
-  - functional programming (if up for it)
   - Do python or java track on https://www.codecademy.com/
   - Do some small exercises  to solve problems https://www.codewars.com/, be able to read the solutions of others
   - Do fizzbuzz
   - Automate something, get used to building a script that does something useful
+- Use an IDE (intellij/vscode), learn short cuts and its main features, use plugins
 - Learn how to split requirements into actionable features in your code
 - Learn object oriented design
-  - Start using java
+  - Start using java or typed language
   - Topics ????
   - Do fizzbuzz
 - Learn to use build and dependency manager like maven/gradle